BurntSushi/termcolor/README.md

 ```

 If your machine doesn't support AVX instructions, then simply remove
 `avx-accel` from the features list.
-Similarly for SIMD.
+Similarly for SIMD (which corresponds
+roughly to SSE instructions).

 ### Running tests